ENG 330: Schedule of Readings, Meetings, Lectures, and Assignments

 IMPORTANT: This schedule is subject to change, sometimes with small but significant adjustments being made only a week or two before a reading is due.
 Do not download or otherwise copy down this schedule—refer to this website directly, so you can be sure you're getting the most recent version.
 Do not start readings more than a week ahead of their due date.

-IMPORTANT: For any assigned reading in a TEAMS edition or in our Course Pack, I expect you to bring a copy of that reading to class on the day it is due, whether in hard copy or electronically on a tablet or laptop (never read off of a phone or smaller).
+IMPORTANT: For any assigned reading from TEAMS editions, I expect you to bring a copy of that reading to class on the day it is due, whether in hard copy or electronically on a tablet or laptop (no phones).
+Please also do your best to also bring readings from shorter electronic editions to class.

 WEEK I